Understanding the Risks and Rewards of Combining Unbiased and Possibly Biased Estimators, with Applications to Causal Inference: Details of Motivating Examples

 \textbf{Notation} We use $A$ to denote a binary action, $Y$ an outcome, $Y_a$ a potential outcome, and $X$ covariates.
 We use $V$ to denote the full set of observed variables, such that we may have $V_i = (A_i, X_i, Y_i)$.
 We use script characters to indicate the support of a random variable, e.g., $\cA = \{0, 1\}$.
 We use $\Dobs = \{V_i\}_{i=1}^{\nobs}$ to denote an observational sample of size $\nobs$, and $\Dexp = \{V_i\}_{i=1}^{\nexp}$ to denote an experimental sample of size $\nexp$, with a total sample size of $\nobs + \nexp = n$.
 We use the random variable $D$ to denote the population from which a sample is drawn, with $D = O$ indicating membership in an observational sample, and $D = E$ indicating membership in the experimental sample.
-We summarize selected notation in Table~\ref{tab:notation}.